Skip to main content

 Location: Lawrence University

 Participants in this week-long workshop receive the support and inspiration they need to develop as musicians.
 The workshop focuses on building classical performance and chamber music skills and features private lessons, group coaching, and opportunities to perform in front of an audience.
-The program is capped at just 20 participants, to ensure a low four-to-one student-to-faculty ratio.
+The program is capped at just 20 participants to ensure a low four-to-one student-to-faculty ratio.
 A recorded audition is required as part of your application.
+For this program, the instruments accepted are piano, violin, viola, cello, and double bass.

 Location: Beloit College